OfficeDev/office-js-docs-pr/docs/excel/custom-functions-authentication.md

 # Authentication for UI-less custom functions

 In some scenarios your UI-less custom function will need to authenticate the user in order to access protected resources.
-While custom functions don't require a specific method of authentication, be aware that UI-less custom functions run in a a different runtime than ordinary custom functions using the recommended shared runtime.
-Because of this, you'll need to pass data back and forth between the two runtimes using the `OfficeRuntime.storage` object and the Dialog API.
+While custom functions don't require a specific method of authentication, be aware that UI-less custom functions run in a JavaScript-only runtime.
+Because of this, you'll need to pass data back and forth between the JavaScript-only runtime and the typical browser engine runtime used by most add-ins using the `OfficeRuntime.storage` object and the Dialog API.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]

 ## OfficeRuntime.storage object

-The UI-less custom functions runtime doesn't have a `localStorage` object available on the global window, where you might typically store data.
+The JavaScript-only runtime used by UI-less custom functions doesn't have a `localStorage` object available on the global window, where you might typically store data.
 Instead, you should share data between UI-less custom functions and task panes by using [OfficeRuntime.storage](/javascript/api/office-runtime/officeruntime.storage) to set and get data.

 ### Suggested usage